Helicopter ride over Victoria Falls in Zambia

 Only at very low water - rafting upstream to reach the cliff, then scrambling and swimming to the amazing rock pools hewn out of the basalt over millions of years.
 Swimming in the rock pools, splashing in the spray, an unbelievable experience.
 And, for those with enough stamina, carrying on down and rafting the rapids.

 Walk to see the white rhino in our local national park.
 This is truly an awe- inspiring, humbling experience.
-Knowing that we may well be the last generations to see these astonishing animals in the wild, you'll come away feeling privileged, angry, heartbroken and determined to fight for conservation.
+Knowing that we may well be the last generations to see these astonishing animals in the wild, you'll come away feeling privileged and determined to fight for conservation.